lever/postings-api/README.md

 communicate its height via an HTML page also served from your domain.
 The URL of this page is passed in as the `resize` parameter in the Lever iframe URL.

+Below is a visual example using the global instance:

 ```
 |------------------------------------------------------------------------------------------------------------------|
 |  https://example.com/jobs                                                                                        |